-The CES Policies and Procedures were last revised and approved by the Orange County Continuum of Care (CoC) Board on September 28, 2022.
+The CES Policies and Procedures were last revised and approved by the Orange County CoC Board on September 28, 2022.
 Since then, the CES has continued to evolve and improve in response to community needs and feedback, including lessons learned through implementation of the Emergency Housing Voucher program.